-According to reports, Barcelona’s attempt to get Robert Lewandowski‘s three-game suspension overturned was unsuccessful.
-After receiving two cautions against Osasuna, the striker was dismissed and given a three-match suspension.
+According to reports, Barcelona’s attempt to get Robert Lewandowski‘s three-game suspension overturn was unsuccessful.
+After receiving two cautions against Osasuna.
+The striker was dismiss and given a three-match suspension.
 After making a gesture as he left the field.
-Following criticism from the Spanish league for his antics, Lewandowski was given a one-match suspension for his red card and a further two for the gesture.
+Following criticism from the Spanish league for his antics.
+Lewandowski given a one-match suspension for his red card and a further two for the gesture.

-The striker said the gesture was directed toward manager Xavi rather than the match official.
+The striker said the gesture was direct toward manager Xavi rather than the match official.
 But it doesn’t appear that his claim had any bearing on the outcome.
-Barcelona had hoped to get Lewandowski’s suspension shortened, but the RFEF’s Appeals Committee has reportedly upheld it and it will stand.
+Barcelona had hoped to get Lewandowski’s suspension shortened, but the RFEF’s Lewandowski Appeals Committee has report upheld it and it will stand.

 Did Lewandowski deserve his suspension?

 All of this indicates that Lewandowski will take a substantial amount of time off.
 The La Liga matchups between Espanyol, Atletico, and Real Betis will be missed by the Poland international.
 After Poland’s World Cup elimination on Sunday, Lewandowski is already planning a getaway.
 He is reportedly going to take some time off before reporting back to Barcelona’s training.

 The goal by Lewandowski for Poland versus France came far too late.
 Late in the first half, Olivier Giroud broke the scoreless tie to become the all-time leading scorer for Les Bleus.
 Two excellent goals from Kylian Mbappe made the game insurmountable until Poland scored in stoppage time of the second half.

 Mundo Deportivo claims that the offense involved gestures made toward the referee who gave him his instructions.